technique

 Key Takeaways

 I spent my first year of bachata focused entirely on footwork.
 I thought body movement would come naturally.
 It did not.
-When I finally dedicated time to isolations and waves, my dancing transformed within months.
-This guide shows you exactly how to improve your body movement in Bachata Sensual.
+When I finally dedicated time to isolations and waves, I started to feel more control in my dancing.
+This guide shares the isolation drills, wave practice, and feedback cues I use with beginners in Bachata Sensual.

 What Are Body Isolations?